LonFrench/PuzzlePy/docs/pzlmd/markdown/puzzles.md

 Bases: [`CellFactory`](#puzzle.CellFactory)

+Used to return basic Cell instance for testing.

 #### \_\_init_\_()

 #### new_cell(value, row=-1, column=-1, immutable=False)

-This method will be used by corresponding “builder” classes to create Cells for the type of puzzle being constructed.
+Used by corresponding “builder” classes to create Cells for the type of puzzle under construction.

 * **Parameters:**
   * **value** (*any value type*) – Cell’s value; if not placeholder Cell will be